RememberOfLife/mirabel/README.md

 * how to notify players if the other party has made a move in a correspondence game?
   * maybe users can supply a webhook?
 * how to manage teams in games, i.e. multiple people playing for a shared reward?
+* how are guithread state variables exposed? e.g. where to store fullscreen and frame_work_time such that it can be read from the outside?

 ### integration workflow
 * ==> offline ai play: